Dan Harkless' Software

 Outputs all the unique domains found among website visitors in an Apache

-access_log.
-For each one, outputs the hostname and timestamp of
+access_log .
+For each one, outputs the hostname and timestamp

-the last visitor from that domain, and optionally the hostname / timestamp
+of the last visitor from that domain, and optionally the hostname /

 |